jcubic/lips/docs/docs/lips/extension.md

 // { x: 10, y: 20 }
 ```

-You can create macro that will work the same in LIPS Scheme:
+You can create a macro that will work the same in LIPS Scheme:

 ```scheme
 (define (symbol->key symbol)